 NICU visitors generally are not allowed to stay overnight in the hospital.
 We believe it is in the best interest of the parents to get adequate rest.
 For more information, please talk to the NICU social worker.

 Staying Off Site

-For loved ones not sleeping in a patient's room, an online listing of hotels is available in the Related Links section to the left.
-Some hotels offer discounts to families of patients at Children's Hospital.
+For loved ones not sleeping in a patient's room, we have an online listing of hotels that offer discounts to families of patients at Children's Hospital.